Home

 Gill Windell

-Gill Windell is a senior research fellow in the Dementia Science Development Centre at Bangor University.
+Gill Windell is Director of the Dementia Science Development Centre at Bangor University and Associate Director of the Centre for Ageing and Dementia Research (CADR).
 Her research combines science and arts to see if people can ‘live well’ with cognitive impairment.